The Simpsons season 17: Production

+By April 2005, the series was renewed for a seventeenth season.
 Al Jean remained show runner, with this being his fifth year in the position since he started it in season 13, while the season was produced by Gracie Films and 20th Century Fox Television.
 David Silverman was the supervising director of animation.
-New writers included Patric Verrone (previously a writer for The Critic, Futurama, and current president of the Writers Guild of America, Western Division), Daniel Chun, and Stephane Gillis.
+New writers included Patric Verrone (previously a writer for The Critic, Futurama, and then-current president of the Writers Guild of America, Western Division), Daniel Chun, and Stephanie Gillis.
+The season featured an episode from guest writer and guest star Ricky Gervais.
 During this season, there were no episodes that aired during the month of October.

 Seven hold-over episodes from the season 16 (GABF) production line aired as part of this season.
 One of these episodes, "The Girl Who Slept Too Little", was intended to air as the season 16 finale on May 15, 2005, but after "The Father, the Son, and the Holy Guest Star", an episode satirizing the Catholic Church, was postponed due to Pope John Paul II's death, it was moved into this season.

+By March 2006, the series had been renewed for an eighteenth and nineteenth season.